Clickable Menu by subject

 Prekindergarten: (2:00) loads at the south drive-through at the end of the Early Childhood building.
 Please enter the drive-through off of Sinclair in front of the Secondary Building and drive around to the front of the building.

 Kindergarten: (2:30) loads at the south drive-through at the end of the Early Childhood building.
-Please enter the drive-through off of Sinclair in front of the Secondary Building and drive around to the front the building.
-Two classes will load at the end of the Elementary Building.
+Mrs. Warpula's and Mrs. Sosa's classes load at the small drive-through at the end of the Elementary Building.

-1st grade: (3:15) loads at the south drive-through of the Elementary building.
-Please enter the drive-through off of Sinclair BY TURNING LEFT.
+1st grade: (3:15) loads at the southeast corner of the Elementary building.

 2nd grade: (3:15) loads at the front drive-through of the Elementary building.

 3rd grade: (3:10) Some classes load at the McGraw Gym, unless an event is there, then they will load at the horse by the football field